ascend4/ascend4/DER.md

 regressions, and they are also covered by IDA tests so they should remain executable.

+The regression coverage now also includes a small negative suite for the most likely incorrect uses of the current syntax:

+- `pre(...)` outside `REINIT(...)`, including in `CONDITIONAL` guards
+- `REINIT(...)` applied to algebraic real variables
+- `REINIT(...)` applied to the independent variable or derivative variables
+- `REINIT(...)` applied to unsupported integer targets
+- type-mismatched RHS expressions for real and boolean `REINIT(...)` targets

 Modelica and gPROMS both keep a semantic distinction here:

 - Modelica `reinit(x, expr)` is for continuous `Real` states, while ordinary